The bun pm command group provides a set of utilities for working with Bun's package manager.

 » [postinstall]: node scripts/postinstall.js

-These dependencies had their lifecycle scripts blocked during install.
+These dependencies had their lifecycle scripts blocked during install.trust

 To run scripts for untrusted dependencies and add to trustedDependencies